GSto/digital-garden/notes/your first software project.md

 Working on software requires an [[uncertainty mindset]].

 ## Software development requires experimentation
-Software is resuable.
+Software is reusable.
 If a problem has a recurring, known solution, then there are off-the-shelf solutions that can be re-used.
 However, if you are working with people to create custom software, then the problem in some fashion, by definition, is novel.
 It could be the uniqueness of your idea or your unique competitive advantage.
 Either way, it means solving new problems.

 Coming up with creative solutions to problems is something that requires trial and error.
 Experimentation and failure are part of the process.